Erik1007/Alices-Restaurant/README.md

 This project has combined numerous aspects of the full stack process, from **Agile** development process to front and backend languages; it has been a full spectrum project.
 To compliment such an undertaking there have been numerous production thought processes and designs to make it possible.
 ![agile example](/media/agile%20porcess%20screenshot%20-%20Copy.jpg)

 Included in the **Agile** Development Process was the planning wireframes that were used to help the development 'team' stay focused on tackling one step at a time.
-In a project this large, there were a nmber of different process that needed to maintained for a successfule development,
+In a project this large, there were a number of different process that needed to maintained for a successful development,
 ![front end wireframe](/media/front%20end%20wireframe.jpg)
 ![full project wireframe](/media/full%20project%20wireframe.jpg)
 ![reservation app wireframe](/media/reservation%20app%20wireframe%20-%20Copy.jpg)